-Directory is one of the most essential parts of the 2N® LiftIP 2.0 configuration.
+Directory is one of the most essential parts of the 2N[®] LiftIP 2.0 configuration.

 The Search function works as a fulltext search in names and phone numbers.
 It searches the directory for all matches.
-Click to create a new user and to show the user details.
+Press the button above the table to add a User.
+Click to show the user details.
 Press to remove a user and delete its details.
 The user positions in the directory are alphabetically arranged.